CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows

 \subsection{Flow I: learning the energy depositions per layer}

-The distribution of layer-wise energy deposits, $p_1(E_{0}, E_{1}, E_{2}|E_{\mathrm{tot}})$, is learned by an NF (``Flow~I") whose specifications are in the top row of table~\ref{tab:flow.specs}.
-Note that there are two input layers of the same size, one autoregressive one for the 3 input dimensions and one ``normal'' one for the conditioning on the total event energy, $E_{\mathrm{tot}}$, (see fig.\ref{fig:MADE} for a schematic view of the MADE block using this input setup).
-In between the MADE blocks, we randomly permute all dimensions.
+The distribution of layer-wise energy deposits, $p_1(E_{0}, E_{1}, E_{2}|E_{\mathrm{inc}})$, is learned by an NF (``Flow~I'') whose specifications are in the top row of table~\ref{tab:flow.specs} and which is sketched in fig.~\ref{fig:flow1}.
+Note that there are two input layers to the MADE block of the same size, one autoregressive one for the 3 input dimensions and one ``normal'' one for the conditioning on the total event energy, $E_{\mathrm{inc}}$, (see fig.~\ref{fig:MADE} for a schematic view of the MADE block using this input setup).
+In between the MADE blocks, we randomly permute all dimensions to capture correlations between them better.
 We do not use dropout or batch normalization.
 We note that this architecture easily scales to more complicated setups with more calorimeter layers.